In early October 2018, Clackamas County Commissioners realized a long-awaited goal that helps get more homeless veterans off the streets.

 This pilot community is located on a 1.5-acre parcel of land near the corner of 115th Ave. and Jennifer Street in Clackamas.
 The address of the pilot community is 16575 SE 115th, Clackamas, OR 97015.

 The site is unused industrial land is owned by the county’s Development Agency.
 Following a public process, the Board of County Commissioners approved zoning amendments in August 2017 to allow transitional shelter communities as a conditional use on light or general industrial land outside city limits that is owned by the county.
 The approved code changes expire after two years or the approval of three projects, whichever comes first.

 In early December 2017, the Land Use Hearings Officer approved the application from the county’s Department of Health, Housing & Human Services for a conditional use permit for the site.

 Health, safety and transportation

 Reliable shelter is integral to health, security and safety.
 People who are homeless suffer higher rates of premature death, illnesses, psychiatric and addictive disorders, and have a higher risk of being sexually or physically assaulted than people who have a home.

 Two county departments – Health, Housing & Human Services and Transportation and Development – drafted a Health and Safety Impact Review to identify ways to promote health and safety within the community.

 While there is no direct access to public transit from the proposed site, plans are underway to provide a shuttle or other form of transportation to bus stops so community members can access training, counseling, shopping, medical services and other routine needs.

 Sleeping pods and amenities

-The site will contain up to 30 innovatively-designed sleeping pods, a community kitchen, showers and restrooms, and a community room.
+The site contains 15 innovatively-designed sleeping pods (with plans to expand to 30), a community kitchen, showers and restrooms, and a community room.